 The range of pickles you can make is as large as the harvest and as broad as your imagination, it seems.
 A teaspoon and a half of coffee beans were the secret ingredient in the Pickled Coffee Beets.
 Pickled Chai Grapes called for chai tea bags.

 Bourbon Pickled Jalapenos required, well, booze!
-Only one of the seven jars of picked produce we took home with us--Chow Chow, a mix of orn, onion and red bell peppers--was canned using the water-bath method, and it could have been done without.
+Only one of the seven jars of picked produce we took home with us--Chow Chow, a mix of corn, onion and red bell peppers--was canned using the water-bath method, and it could have been done without.

 It's not as hard as it sounds, said Mr. Pickles, and, as for everybody's number one worry, botulism, it's not a concern with quick pickles, as they're under refrigeration.
 Having the proper acidity of pH level is particularly important with water-bath canning, he said, which is a good reason to follow the recipe, at least when it comes to the type and quantity of vinegar you use.